 Knowledge is the currency of transactions in development work in the 21st century.
 What we know enables informed actions that transform life.
 However development partners (NGOs, government agencies, donor agencies) today are painfully aware that quality knowledge is not being captured.
 The failure to effectively capture data and transform it into information results in loss of knowledge assets.

 What is even more frightening is that models, approaches and best practices that have been proven to work are not being effectively documented or shared laterally among organizations.
 This results in duplication of resources, wasteage and project delays as staff engage in a vicious cycle of re-discovery before the project takes off.
 Therefore, compromises in Knowledge Management will nullify impact and hinder funding.

 Uganda ranked number 1 on the Global Entrepreneurship Monitor in 2015, with 28.1% of Ugandans starting businesses.
 Youth unemployment in Uganda is also the highest in Africa estimated between 62-83%.

-Youth need a solution that can empower them to make steady incomes.
+Youth and adults both need a sustainable solution that can empower them to contribute to income generation consistently.
 We believe we have part of that solution.